rubyonjets/jets/docs/_reference/jets-dbconsole.md

 ## Description

-DB REPL console
+Starts DB REPL console.

-Starts DB REPL console, like running the psql command with the config/database.yml parsed and loaded for you.
+This is like running the psql command with the `config/database.yml` values and set for you.

+## Example

-$ jets dbconsole
+    jets dbconsole

 ## Options